Step #6 Putting together your Travel Nurse Paperwork - The Gypsy Nurse

 Social Security Card or Passport (for I-9 verification)

-Building your Travel Portfolio is a lot of work to begin but once it’s completed, keeping it up to date will save you tons of time and effort when applying for positions in the future.
+Staying on top of all of the travel nurse paperwork is a lot of work to begin but once it’s completed, keeping it updated regularly will save you tons of time and effort when applying for positions in the future.

-If you have a company or recruiter ask for information or documents that are not listed on this file, please inform me in the comments below so I can keep my information as complete as possible.
+If you have a company or recruiter ask for information or documents that are not listed on this file, please let us know in the comments!

 Have you joined our Travel Nurse Community?